adityamittl/My-Winterland/README.md

 ## 🧠 Challenges we ran into

-Completing the project in the given time frame
+One of the biggest challenges we ran into was integration of all these features.
+We had to build a complex, dynamic, and responsive frontend that allowed users to easily manage their gift lists, find recipes, recommend movies to watch with whole family and maintain budget.

 ## 🏅 Accomplishments that we're proud of

-Completing all these features in just two days.
+Collaborating with each other working on different aspects on our project and completing all these features in just two days.

 ## 📖 What we learned